zytx121/keras_ensemble_cifar10/README.md

 ## About Cutout & AutoAugment

 -  **Cutout**
+    - Model of the second-place team (acc:97.1%)
     - [Improved Regularization of Convolutional Neural Networks with Cutout][24]
 -  **AutoAugment**
+    - Model of the first-place team (acc:97.7%)
     - [AutoAugment: Learning Augmentation Policies from Data][25]

 ## Contributors